I did it for Season 1, and I’m going to do it for all seasons of Supergirl!

 Will I continue to watch Supergirl?
 Yes, of course.
 I cannot describe in words how much I love this character and what she means to me.
 You can read my thoughts about her here.
 But I am extremely annoyed to see the show about a character that I care so deeply about be bastardized by people that stand for exactly what the character is not about.
 I’ve loved this character ever since I learnt about her, way back in 2001.
 I want her to be the greatest, coolest, most awesome superhero on TV.
 The weakness of the show is not with Melissa Benoist (who people will compare every Supergirl in the future to).
 It is with all the other garbage (primarily Mon-El) that the writers have crammed into the show for the sake of pleasing an irrelevant, toxic minority.

 Edit: It looks like the cast had a fairly negative experience with the 2017 ComicCon due to this toxic Tumblr minority.
-It is somewhat sad, so say the least.
+It is somewhat sad, to say the least.
 Even sadder is that it was the SuperCorp fans.
 It is my understanding that the cast has no say in what happens to the story.
 The writers are entirely to blame for this.
 It is a shame really that the cast is getting the flak, whereas it should the writers.
 Perhaps if they had a little taste of the hell the cast are being put through, they’d realize that these kinds of people should not be entertained.
 Their wants, needs, fantasies not catered to.
-They should be ignored and left to complain in the only place where they will be listened to (by other like-minded people)… Tumblr.
+They should be ignored and left to complain in the only place where they will be listened to (by other like-minded people)… that toxic cesspool called Tumblr.